zenny-chen/TouchJSON/README.markdown

 # Which Is Modified

 TouchJSON here now supports GNUStep framework with MRR mode.
-Now, you may compile the source code with Clang on a lot of Unix-like OS, such as Ubuntu.
+Now, you may compile the source code with Clang or even **GCC** on a lot of Unix-like OS, such as Ubuntu.

 Besides, the code format is slightly adjusted.